Chasing Sleep: Plot

-Ed Saxon (Jeff Daniels), a college professor, wakes up to find his wife has not returned to their Seattle home.
-He takes some mysterious pills, then calls one of his wife's friends, Susie (Molly Price), confusedly asking whether he should be worried.
+Ed Saxon, a college professor, wakes up to find his wife has not returned to their Seattle home.
+He takes some mysterious pills, then calls one of his wife's friends, Susie, confusedly asking whether he should be worried.
 Susie suggests that he call the local hospital, but they have no record of his wife being admitted.
 After further consulting Susie, he decides to call the police.
-When Detective Derm (Gil Bellows) arrives, Derm takes pills similar to Saxon's.
+When Detective Derm arrives, Derm takes pills similar to Saxon's.
 They check her workplace and listen to some messages on the answering machine.
-George Simian (Julian McMahon) has left a message, inquiring about his wife, and Derm remarks that her abandoned car was found near Simian's house.
-Saxon also has to deal with the college, annoyed that he didn't show up to teach his class, which leads one of his students, Sadie (Emily Bergl), to also leave a message.
+George Simian has left a message, inquiring about his wife, and Derm remarks that her abandoned car was found near Simian's house.
+Saxon also has to deal with the college, annoyed that he didn't show up to teach his class, which leads one of his students, Sadie, to also leave a message.

 Saxon suffers a series of hallucinations and blackouts, advancing time quickly.
 In short time, he receives increasingly irritated calls from work, which he blows off; an abusive phone call from George Simian, followed by a physical altercation; and a visit by Sadie, concerned about his unexplained absences.
 Saxon declines to tell Sadie about his missing wife, instead telling her that his wife is visiting her mother.
 Sadie collapses in the bathroom, bloodying her nose, and complains of having heard a woman scream.
 Saxon explains that the neighbors, who fight often, can sometimes be heard from his house, and he gives her a change of clothes.
 After she leaves, Derm returns, wanting to search the house for clues.
 Sadie's bloody shirt is discovered by Derm, who seems satisfied with Saxon's explanation.
 Derm also finds a diary, which Saxon didn't know his wife kept.
 In it, Saxon's wife expresses mixed emotions for her husband, including pity, contempt, and fear.
 Despite his promise to give the diary to Derm, Saxon burns the diary.